Caden-Mccurley/Caden-Mccurley/README.md

-I know basic JavaScript, Linux, HTML, and CSS. 💻 <br>
+I know JavaScript, Python, Linux, HTML, and CSS. 💻 <br>
-I want to learn React, More Linux, Networking, Python, and C. 🧙‍♂️ <br>
+I want to learn React, More Linux (there's always more to learn about Linux), networking, and C. 🧙‍♂️ <br>
 You can contact me at cadenmccurley(at)gmail(dot)com 📩